meredithhall716/HTMLFrontEndIntro/README.md

 </html>

 ```
 All HTML documents start with a `Doctype` declaration.
-This let's the browser know everything that follows is part of an HTML document.
+This lets the browser know everything that follows is part of an HTML document.
 Doctype always sits at the top and it does not have a closing tag.

 Next comes our `html` tag.
 This wraps around the entire document.
 Notice the closing `html` tag at the very bottom.
 It's common in HTML to nest tags within tags.
 We'll be seeing this a lot.